miscu123/Parking-Sensor-Arduino/README.md

 2. Open in Arduino IDE

-Open Parking-Sensor-Arduino.ino in Arduino IDE.
+Open Distance_sensor.ino in Arduino IDE.

 3. Select your board & port